 I love sparkly shiny things with all the shiny metallics, especially silver and copper.
 Rhinestone brooches/pins/earrings (even broken ones or single earrings) are a favorite, I hang them on wide ribbons on the walls in my office.

-I have thousands, literally, since I've been a chef for almost 30 years, and spend a lot of time researching and reading cookbooks and magazines.
+I have thousands, literally, since I've been a chef for over 30 years, and spend a lot of time researching and reading cookbooks and magazines.
 I do love getting family favorites though, not from cookbooks particularly, but the ones your mom or aunt or grandma have in a little box or clippings or notes stuck in a yellowing book on a shelf.

 My favorites are just about anything older than 1930, and as far back as you can possibly go!
 I have a copy of "The Form of Curye" which is a very early cookbook from the 14th century.